Declarative Graphing

 from the graph layout.
 The main idea is to represent the underlying data as a flat

-sequence of aligned rows (colloquially a dataframe
+sequence of aligned rows (colloquially a dataframe) and separately describe the graph

 layout based on a grammar.